 Meanwhile, Los Angeles movie producer and longtime soccer fan Joe Roth (b.
 1948) also wanted to own a team.
 MLS officials told him the league's next expansion would be in the Pacific Northwest, so Roth zeroed in on Seattle.
 He met Hanauer in July 2007 at the MLS All-Star Game in Denver and they agreed to join forces.
-They later added Seahawks owner Paul Allen (b.
-1953), who would provide his team's staff for business operations, and comedian Drew Carey (b.
+They later added Seahawks owner Paul Allen (1953-2018), who would provide his team's staff for business operations, and comedian Drew Carey (b.
 1958), who asked Roth if he could be included.
 The ownership group for a future Major League Soccer team was set.
 Roth would own 35 percent, Hanauer 32.5 percent, Allen 25 percent, and Carey the remaining 7.5 percent.

 Seattle Joins Major League Soccer